garris/BackstopJS/examples/Jenkins/README.md

      1) You could run daily test by setting: **Build periodically** to **H 08 * * 1-5**
      2) You could Select **Poll SCM** and write "H/5 * * * *".
 This tells Jenkins to “ask” your repository every 5 minutes if there are changes.
 If there are any, trigger the job.
    - Build: Add **Execute Shell**, and add following for a sample.

-     > Note:
-     > 1) Please use sudo docker to run test.
-This is a security risk for DooD.
-     > 2) You mount any volumes to the container by using --volumes-from \<container name\>
+     **IMPORTANT**: Because we use DooD, you need to mount volumes to the container by using --volumes-from \<container name\> to make user the data is there.

      ```
      set +x
-     sudo docker pull backstopjs/backstopjs:latest
+     docker pull backstopjs/backstopjs:latest
-     sudo docker run \
+     docker run \
          --workdir ${WORKSPACE} \
          --volumes-from jenkins_agent_1 \
          --rm \